-Table 122 - Definition of TPMS\ATTEST Structure <OUT>
+Table 143 - Definition of TPMS\ATTEST Structure <OUT>

-Parameter Туре Description magic TPM_GENERATED the indication that this structure was created by a TPM (always TPM_GENERATED_VALUE) type TPMI_ST_ATTEST type of the attestation structure qualifiedSigner TPM2B_NAME Qualified Name of the signing key extraData TPM2B_DATA external information supplied by caller NOTE A TPM2B_DATA structure provides room for a digest and a method indicator to indicate the components of the digest.
+Parameter Туре Description magic TPM_CONSTANTS32 the indication that this structure was created by a TPM (always TPM_GENERATED_VALUE) type TPMI_ST_ATTEST type of the attestation structure qualifiedSigner TPM2B_NAME Qualified Name of the signing key extraData TPM2B_DATA external information supplied by caller NOTE A TPM2B_DATA structure provides room for a digest and a method indicator to indicate the components of the digest.
 The definition of this method indicator is outside the scope of this specification. clockInfo TPMS_CLOCK_INFO Clock, resetCount, restartCount, and Safe firmwareVersion UINT64 TPM-vendor-specific value identifying the version number of the firmware [type]attested TPMU_ATTEST the type-specific attestation information

-10.12.9 TPM2B ATTEST
+10.12.13TPM2B\ATTEST

-This sized buffer to contain the signed structure.
+This Table 144 sized buffer contains the signed structure.
 The attestationData is the signed portion of the structure.
 The size parameter is not signed.

-Table 123 - Definition of TPM2B\ATTEST Structure <OUT>
+Table 144 - Definition of TPM2B ATTEST Structure < OUT>